Air Squats: Benefits, Muscles Worked, How to Do & More!

 - Core: Although not the primary target, your core muscles stabilize your torso throughout the movement.

-These muscles work in concert to perform the squat, making it a compound exercise that effectively builds lower body strength and stability.
+These muscles work together to perform the squat, making it a compound exercise that effectively builds lower body strength and stability.

 How to Do Air Squats Correctly